garrandall/popular-music-data/tracks/don-t-let-the-sun-catch-you-cryin--ray-charles.md

 Whoa, you know you done me dirty now
-And i just don't want you no more
+And I just don't want you no more